Skip to main content

 Wave (Khali)1 (On the 8th beat)

-First Beat (Sam)On the 1st beat (marked with 'x')
+First Beat (Sam)On the 1st beat, marked with an 'X'

 Common Tempo (Laya)Slow (Vilambit)

-Theka Notation for Jhumra Taal
+Theka for Jhumra Taal

-The Theka (basic rhythmic pattern) for Jhumra Taal is broken down by its divisions below.
+The Theka (basic rhythmic pattern) for Jhumra Taal is broken down by its four divisions below.
 The 'S' represents a pause.

 Jhumra Taal Theka (14 Beats)